On-Call Meal Breaks and On-Call Rest Breaks: A Critical Difference

 California Supreme Court Holds Fast Food Employee Cannot Sue Franchisor For Sexual Harassment Claims.

 On August 28, 2014, the California Supreme Court ruled that Domino’s Pizza could not be held liable for sexual harassment claims by an employee of a franchisee.
-The highly anticipated decision came on the eve of Labor Day weekend, dealing a blow to franchisee employees seeking accountability and meaningful compensation from franchisors.
+The highly anticipated decision came on the eve of Labor Day weekend, dealing a blow to franchisee employees seeking accountability and meaningful Gear-and-Gavel_blackcompensation from franchisors.

 A Win for Commissioned Salespeople: Peabody v.
 Time Warner Cable, Inc.

-In order to be exempt from the overtime requirements of California law (as well as other wage and hour laws such as those requiring meal and rest breaks), commissioned employees must meet two requirements: [1]
+In order to be exempt from the overtime requirements of California law (as well as other wage and hour laws such as those requiring meal and rest breaks), commissioned employees must meet two requirements: [1]Gear-and-Gavel_dark-blue

 1. They must earn more than one and half times the applicable minimum wage[2] (“the minimum wage test”).